Isles of Scilly Travel have been proud sponsors of the World Pilot Gig Championships for 28 years.

-It’s almost time for the 25th World Pilot Gig Championships – the biggest event here on the Isles of Scilly – and as the official sponsors we couldn’t be more excited.
-Across three days in May, around 130 teams will take part in a series of races, battling it out to be crowned champions.
-The teams of six rowers and one cox are busy preparing with gruelling training races once a week, and it seems the entire county is looking excitedly towards the event next month.
+It’s time for the 28th World Pilot Gig Championships – one of the biggest events here on the Isles of Scilly – and as the official sponsors we couldn’t be more excited.
+Across three days, around 130 teams will take part in a series of races, battling it out to be crowned champions.
+The teams of six rowers and one cox are busy preparing with gruelling training races once a week, and it seems the entire county is looking excitedly towards the event.

 What is a gig?